ITIL v3 Service Lifecycle — Full Reference

 Baseline = starting point

-What each phase really means in practice — key rules, gates & priorities (Click to Expand)
+What each phase really means in practice — key rules, gates, priorities and roles accountable for them (Click to Expand)

 Service Strategy